mwpennell/dwd/README.md

 # dwd
-Materials for dealing with data graduate moduel
+Materials for dealing with data graduate module